dehoyostc/agent-communication-protocol/docs/architecture-overview.md

 **What this layer answers:** Is this agent legitimate?
 Does it have a verifiable binding to the entity on whose behalf it is acting?

 **Current status:** Not yet defined.
-A future ACP specification will address this layer.
+A future CARP specification will address this layer.
 The likely approach is Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs), both W3C standards.
 Agent identity must be separable from platform identity — an agent's identity should survive migration between AI systems.

 **Dependencies:** L1 (Transport).